Mazda 6 2014-2017 problems and fixes, fuel economy, specs, photos

 Mazda 6 2.5L Skyactiv engine

 Engine: Mazda 6 offers only one engine: the 184-hp 2.5L DOHC 4-cylinder Skyactiv-G motor.
 It has higher compression ratio (13.0:1) and direct fuel injection.
 It's one of the best engines on the current market.
 It has been proven reliable if maintained well.
+Read also: Pros and cons of buying a car with Direct Injection.

 Timing belt or chain: The 2.5L Skyactiv engine has a timing chain that doesn't need regular replacement.
 There is no timing belt.